PiroAvni/Platinium_Wedding_Care/NETLIFY-DEPLOYMENT-GUIDE.md

 ---

-## 🎨 Step 3: Enable Netlify CMS (GitHub OAuth)
+## 🎨 Step 3: Enable Netlify CMS Authentication

 This is the **most important step** - it allows you to edit content without coding!

-**Note:** We're using GitHub OAuth instead of the deprecated Netlify Identity.
-This is free, more secure, and better supported.
+**Note:** We're using OAuth instead of the deprecated Netlify Identity.
+Choose either GitHub or Google authentication below.

-### 3.1 Enable Netlify's GitHub OAuth
+### 3.1 Enable OAuth Authentication (Choose One)

+You have two options for authentication.
+Both are free and work the same way:

+#### Option A: GitHub OAuth (Recommended if you have GitHub account)

 1. Go to **Site settings** → **Access control** → **OAuth**
 2. Scroll to **Authentication providers**